Aux/NTwitch/README.md

 - `https://www.myget.org/F/aux/api/v3/index.json`

 ## Documentation
-There is not currently any documentation for NTwitch.
+Currently, no documentation for NTwitch exists.
 If you have any questions or want status updates about the library, please join the [NTwitch Discord Guild](https://discord.gg/yd8x2wM).

 ## Compiling
 To compile NTwitch yourself, you will need either of the following: